 Have a fruit and vegetable heavy diet

 Desperate to live a healthier life, many resolutions have people starting the year with fad diets.
 Sometimes fad diets work great for people, but sometimes they fizzle out before any benefits are seen.
 This leaves room for frustration, making once strong-willed resolution makers quit their healthy habits and resort back to their old eating habits.
-Instead of jumping on a crash diet craze, making the commitment to adhere to serving sizes and incorporate a rainbow of fruits and vegetables can pave the way to a healthier 2020.
+Instead of jumping on a crash diet craze, making the commitment to adhere to serving sizes and incorporate a rainbow of fruits and vegetables can pave the way to a healthier new year.

 Set an exercise goal

 Resolving to lose weight over the next year is a dangerous game.
 Though it may be a well-intentioned goal, seeing the scale go up or stay stagnant can be disconcerting.
 Many people will aim to lose weight by eating very little early in the year or exercising hard at the start.
 Slashing calories isn’t sustainable and often results in binging on snack foods and tossing the health goal out the window.
-On the other hand, starting the year off with some hardcore gym sessions can result in burnout or even muscle-forming weight gain.
+On the other hand, starting the year off with some hardcore exercise sessions can result in burnout or even muscle-forming weight gain.
 Instead of vowing to lose weight, make the promise to exercise 2 or 3 times a week.
 Create a cross-training schedule and help the body reach its athletic potential.
 Doing this will build strength and balance while reducing the likelihood of injury – helping determined individuals keep up the training year-round.

-Having a healthy 2020 isn’t just about eating right and exercising.
+Having a healthy new year isn’t just about eating right and exercising.
 Prioritizing health can also be done by vowing to regularly visit the GP and to keep up-to-date with health screening checks.
 Even a simple resolution to apply SPF every day can yield great results for one’s health.
 Whatever the resolution may be, the National Foundation for Cancer Research wishes everyone a healthy and happy new year.